 What Are the Fines for Aggravated Trafficking in Oklahoma?

-The legal defense for individuals facing charges of drug trafficking in Oklahoma vary depending on the specifics of the case.
+The legal defense strategy for individuals facing drug trafficking charges in Oklahoma vary depending on the specifics of the case.
 Legal defense strategies include defending their client against unlawful searches and seizures, examining law enforcement's chain of custody, challenging the weight of the drugs, presenting alternative explanations, violations of Miranda rights, and examining the practices of law enforcement.An experienced drug trafficking lawyer investigates all of the details of the case looking for legal flaws, procedural errors, and violations of their client's constitutional rights in order to weaken the prosecution's case.